 Malaya's Rubber Industry

-The worldwide growing industry of automobiles creates a demond of Malaya's Rubber.
+The worldwide growing industry of automobiles creates a demand of Malaya's Rubber.

 1941